meheerinalam/Edge_Project_Meheerin_Alam_2008008/README.md

 Requirements
 Make sure you have the following dependencies installed:

-Python 3.x
+-Python 3.x
-TensorFlow (>= 2.x)
+-TensorFlow (>= 2.x)
-Keras (bundled with TensorFlow)
+-Keras (bundled with TensorFlow)
-NumPy
+-NumPy
-Pandas
+-Pandas
-Scikit-learn
+-Scikit-learn
-Matplotlib
+-Matplotlib
-Seaborn
+-Seaborn
 You can install the required packages using pip:

 pip install tensorflow numpy pandas scikit-learn matplotlib seaborn